AnthonyJCampbell/Vanilla-Node-MVC-Template/README.md

-# snMVC
+# Vanilla Node MVC Template
-snMVC is Simple Nodejs MVC template.
+A simple Nodejs MVC template with EJS.

-### Why ?
+### Intro
 I was not able to find a simple MVC to begin with Nodejs.
 So I try to create a simple one but also a little bit configurable.

-This template use express and EJS (EJS can be easily change).
+This template is easily expandable and able to be set up in less than a minute.
+It uses express and EJS as view engine (which can be easily changed).

 ### Directories

 - config :
-  - config.dev.js => config for dev environement
+  - config.dev.js => config for development environment
-  - config.dev.js => config for prod environement
+  - config.dev.js => config for production environment
-  - router.js => all routes for express
+  - router.js => all routing for express
-- controllers => all your logic
+- controllers => all your business logic
-- middlewares => all your middlewares
+- middlewares => all your middlewares for validation, data sanitation, etc.
 - models => all your models
-  - entities => all your class to map your data in the databases
+  - entities => all your classes to map your data in the databases
 - public => all static stuff
-- vendors => I don't know how to call this directory, but here is where your put "external stuff"
+- vendors => all configuration, setup, and variables for external APIs, services or technologies.
 - views => all your view to be render
   - partials => part of views

-Easy to use/understand/modify/improve.

-### How to use it ?
+### Get Started

 Just launch